workadventure/workadventure/docs/developer/map-scripting/references/api-controls.md

 WA.controls.restoreWheelZoom(): void
 ```

-This feature allows or not users to zoom in or out of the map using the mouse wheel.
+This feature allows or disables the use of zoom in and zoom out using the mouse wheel.

-To enable or diable the wheel zoom feature, you can use the following code:
+To enable or disable the wheel zoom feature, you can use the following code:

 Example: